 Why Choose Tulane’s School of Social Work?

 Earning a Master of Social Work or Doctorate in Social Work from Tulane University means entering a partnership with a university that takes its role seriously.
 As an integral part of the New Orleans community, Tulane’s faculty and staff prepare future social workers to engage in competent, ethical, community-led practices.
 Tulane’s School of Social Work—its priorities, its curriculum, its projects, and its people—has been shaped by New Orleans’ incredible strength and defiant uniqueness.
 And the School of Social Work has had an impressively long lifespan.
-Our doors opened over a century ago, when we made history as one of the first social work training programs in the Deep South.
+Our doors opened over a century ago, when we made history as one of the first social work training programs in the Gulf South.

 History

-Tulane opened the first training school for social service in the Deep South in 1914.
+Tulane opened the first training school for social service in the Gulf South in 1914.
 We are proud to be a social work pioneer, and we strive to be as creative, resilient, and unique as New Orleans, the city we call home.

 Innovation